stormchaserroleplaying/stormchaserRPG/Spells/1/Evocation/index.md

 *A wave of thunderous force sweeps out from you.*

-Make a spell attack vs the Constitution defence of each target in the area.
+Make a evocation attack vs the Strength defence of each target in the area.
 On a hit, a target takes 2d8 sonic damage and is pushed 10 feet away from you.
 On a miss, a target takes half as much damage and isn't pushed.

 In addition, unsecured objects that are completely within the area of effect are automatically pushed 10 feet away from you by the spell's effect, and the spell emits a thunderous boom audible out to 300 feet.